How to strengthen your cyber resilience with a compromise assessment

-In 2022 alone, the German Federal Office for Information Security (BSI) recorded an increase of 116 million new malware variants, 15 million reports of malware infections of German systems, and a significant professionalization of cyberattacks.
-40 percent of security breaches had a significant impact on business operations (BSI Report on the State of IT Security 2022).
-IT security experts consider this development a challenge for cybersecurity.
+In 2022 alone, the German Federal Office for Information Security (BSI) recorded an increase of 116 million new malware variants, 15 million reports of malware infections of German systems and a significant professionalization of cyberattacks.
+40 percent of security breaches had a significant impact on business operations(BSI report on the state of IT security in 2022).
+IT security experts see this development as a challenge for cyber security.

-The weaknesses of traditional protection measures: Vulnerability Management and Penetration Testing
+The weaknesses of traditional protection measures: Vulnerability management and penetration testing

 A penetration test is a targeted and individually conducted IT security check.
-The purpose of this procedure is to identify the extent to which a company’s IT or information security is at risk from external or internal attacks and whether the IT security measures already in place provide sufficient protection.
+This procedure is used to identify the extent to which a company’s IT or information security is at risk from external or internal attacks and whether the IT security measures already in place offer sufficient protection.
+In contrast to a vulnerability scanner, a penetration tester is able to verify the discovered vulnerability by using additional tools, modules or an exploit.
+Furthermore, it is not limited by a single vulnerability database, as this manual approach also makes it possible to identify further security gaps “behind” the exploited vulnerability.

 The measures mentioned above should be supplemented by a useful feature – the Compromise Assessment.

-Compromise assessment uses forensic methods and tools: Here, an agent is used on the end system that searches for attack traces, so-called Indicators of Compromise (IoC), with forensic thoroughness and transmits the results to a central system.
-For example, it looks at volatile and non-volatile data on a system, configurations, logins, user interactions or software that has been installed, executed or downloaded.
-The Indicators of Compromise are based on forensic artifacts that an attacker inevitably leaves behind.
+Forensic methods and tools are used as part of the compromise assessment: An agent is used on the end system, which searches with forensic thoroughness for traces of attacks, so-called Indicators of Compromise (IoC), and transmits the results to a central system.
+For example, volatile and non-volatile data on a system, configurations, logins, user interactions or software that has been installed, executed or downloaded are examined.
+The indicators of compromise are based on forensic artifacts that an attacker inevitably leaves behind.
+By analyzing and evaluating these indicators, compromised systems can be identified and the underlying vulnerabilities can be discovered and clear recommendations for action to eliminate the vulnerabilities can be derived.
+Compromise Assessment not only looks at a single system, but at the entire infrastructure of a company and also allows a look into the past.

-Compromise Assessment does not just look at a single system, but at the entire infrastructure of a company and also enables a look into the past.
-It is a resource-saving and accurate method to reliably detect attacks, which are often successful despite preventive measures, and to minimize any damage.
-It has been shown that with Compromise Assessment, the security level – and thus cyber resilience – can be greatly increased: Studies by various companies and institutes show that it usually takes several months before an attack is even detected.
-Thus, an attacker has several months to reach his actual target.
+It is a resource-saving and accurate method for reliably detecting attacks, which are often successful despite preventive measures, and minimizing any damage.
+It has been shown that the security level – and therefore cyber resilience – can be greatly increased with compromise assessment: Studies by various companies and institutes show that it usually takes several months before an attack is even detected.
+This means that an attacker has several months to reach their actual target.
 The potential damage caused increases with every day that the attacker remains undetected.
-With Compromise Assessment, the time to detect a successful attack can be reduced to a few days in the best case.
+With Compromise Assessment, the time to detect a successful attack can be reduced to a few days in the best case scenario.

-With Continuous Compromise Assessment, you can go one step further: Here, the system landscape undergoes a continuous and proactive review to achieve and maintain sustainable cyber resilience.
-As part of the Continuous Compromise Assessment, an initial scan including evaluation is performed at the beginning to obtain an initial assessment of the general situation.
-This scan is quite elaborate, as millions of forensic artifacts may need to be examined.
-Subsequently, further scans and evaluations take place on a regular basis, during which only the changes to the artifacts that are treacherous for an attacker need to be analyzed.
-This is significantly simpler and therefore also considerably faster.
+As discussed above, vulnerability management helps to identify and eliminate weaknesses.
+Regular penetration tests carried out by experienced pentesters show whether these vulnerabilities can also be exploited.
+The most reliable way of knowing whether vulnerabilities have already been exploited or systems in your company have been compromised is to use a compromise assessment.
+Continuous Compromise Assessment allows you to go one step further: Here, the system landscape is subjected to a continuous and proactive review in order to achieve and maintain sustainable cyber resilience.
+As part of the Continuous Compromise Assessment, an initial scan including evaluation is carried out at the beginning to obtain an initial assessment of the general situation.
+This investigation is quite complex, as millions of forensic artifacts may need to be examined.
+Subsequently, further scans and evaluations are carried out on a regular basis, in which only the changes to the artifacts that are treacherous for an attacker need to be analyzed.
+This is significantly easier and therefore much faster.

 Conclusion